krawaller/kranium/docs/site/site.md

 * __kui__ is the home of all your fancy Kranium UI modules.
 These can extend the basic types `window`, `label`, `view` etc. or any of your own modules.
 Styles are pulled in from the __kss__ folder and applied accordingly.

 * __test__ hosts all your Jasmine unit tests.
-If your run `kranium init --test` from the terminal, the tests will run when the app starts and the results will be reported to the terminal.
-If wanted, tests can also be automatically re-runned whenever a test definition or source file changes.
+If you run `kranium init --test` from the terminal, the tests will run when the app starts and the results will be reported to the terminal.
+If wanted, tests can also be automatically re-run whenever a test definition or source file changes.

 #Simple UI creation
 As we mentioned in the overview, one of Kranium's main goals is to simplify everyday Titanium Mobile life by easing your UI creation burden.
 Lets first have a look at a classic tabgroup using vanilla Titanium Mobile API:s.